EFSA and ECDC investigation

 • Date 2 March 2013

-• Location The United States
+• The

 Case

-The Zachary recalled marshmallow chocolate pudding with chocolate casing because they were suspected of being contaminated with Salmonella.
-One laboratory believed to have found Salmonella, and the company decided to conduct a recall less than a month before Easter in consultation with the Food and Drug Administration (FDA).
+The company Zachary recalled marshmallow chocolate pudding with chocolate casing because they were suspected of being contaminated with Salmonella.
+One believed to have found Salmonella, and the company decided to conduct a recall less than a month before Easter in consultation with the Food and Drug Administration (FDA).
 However, one day after the recall, the test proved a false positive result and nothing was going on.

 Commentary

 Laboratory mistakes can cause severe damage.
-Therefore, must carefully select their laboratories.
+Therefore, companies must carefully select their laboratories.
 Nevertheless, it is good to understand that Zachary has performed this recall because chocolate season items, such as Christmas wreaths, were involved in Salmonella food infections in the past.

 Case Sources